April 6th to 8th (Saturday – Monday) / September 28th – 30th

 What do you need to bring?

-If you have your own machine please bring that along with you, along with scissors, tape measure, pins etc.
+If you have your own machine please bring that along with you, along with scissors, tape measure, pins etc. We have ample equipment if you are not able to bring your own.

 The finer detail